-NOTES TO THE UNAUDITED INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS

-(Amounts in thousands of Renminbi ("RMB") and U.S. dollars ("US\$"), except for number of shares and per share data)
+NOTES TO THE UNAUDITED INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (Amounts in thousands of Renminbi ("RMB") and U.S. dollars ("US\$"),

 12. Share-based Compensation (Continued)

 Total share-based compensation expenses relating to RSUs granted to employees recognized for the periods ended September 30, 2018 and 2019 were as follows: